haacked/haacked.com/_posts/2014-07-28-github-flow-aliases.markdown

 categories: [git github]
 ---

-[GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html) is a simple Git work flow with a simple branching model.
+[GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html) is a Git work flow with a simple branching model.
 The following diagram of this flow is from Zach Holman's talk on [How GitHub uses GitHub to build GitHub](http://zachholman.com/talk/how-github-uses-github-to-build-github/).

 ![github-branching](https://cloud.githubusercontent.com/assets/19977/3638839/8343b14c-1063-11e4-8369-537f7d62be06.png)

-That explains it all, right?
+You are now a master of GitHub flow.
+Drop the mic and go release some software!

-The basic idea is that new work (such as a bug fix or new feature) is done in a branch off of the `master` branch.
-At any time, you should feel free to push the branch and create a pull request (PR).
-A Pull Request is a discussion around some code and not necessarily the completed work.
+Ok, there's probably a few more details than that diagram to understand.
+The basic idea is that new work (such as a bug fix or new feature) is done in a "topic" branch off of the `master` branch.
+At any time, you should feel free to push the topic branch and create a pull request (PR).
+A Pull Request is a discussion around some code and not [necessarily the completed work](https://github.com/blog/1124-how-we-use-pull-requests-to-build-github).

 At some point, the PR is complete and ready for review.
 After a few rounds of review (as needed), either the PR gets closed or someone merges the branch into master and the cycle continues.
+If the reviews have been respectful, you may even still continue to like your colleagues.

 It's simple, but powerful.

-Over time, I've developed a set of Git aliases that streamline this flow for me.
-In this post, I will share these aliases and some tips on writing your own.
-These aliases start off simple, but I'll show more and more advanced techniques for building very useful aliases near the end.
+Over time, my laziness spurred me to write a set of Git aliases that streamline this flow for me.
+In this post, I share these aliases and some tips on writing your own.
+These aliases start off simple, but they get more advanced near the end.
+The advanced ones demonstrate some techniques for building your own very useful aliases.

 ## Intro to Git Aliases

 An alias is simply a way to add a shorthand for a common Git command or set of Git commands.
 Some are quite simple.
-For example, a common one you might see is:
+For example, here's a common one:

 ```bash
 git config --global alias.co checkout